Ahh, the hardships of working from home.

-Robert Kelly, a political science professor at Pusan National University in South Korea, was giving a video interview with the BBC when his adorable but boisterous toddler daughter busted into his office.
-Kelly tried to keep his daughter out of the video while trying to maintain his composure, but she quickly became the star of the interview...until a baby busts into the room in a baby walker.
+Robert Kelly, a political science professor at Pusan National University in South Korea, was giving a video interview with the BBC in 2017 when his adorable but boisterous toddler daughter busted into his office.
+Kelly did his best to keep his daughter out of the video while trying to maintain his composure, but she quickly became the star of the interview, until a baby also busted into the room in a baby walker.

-The BBC interviewer seems amused by the whole bit, especially because Kelly tries to carry on with the interview even after delivering a bit of a stiff arm to his daughter.
+The BBC interviewer was quickly amused by the whole bit, especially because Kelly tried to carry on with the interview even after delivering a bit of a stiff arm to his daughter.

-"I think one of your children's just walked in," the interviewer says in the clip, trying to contain his laughter.
+As for that unforgettable clip, many fans won't forget the LOL-filled moments on live TV.
+"I think one of your children's just walked in," the interviewer said in the clip, trying to contain his laughter.

-Eventually, a frantic-looking woman barges into the room to corral the kids out of their dad's office.
-The woman grabs the toddler by the hand while simultaneously trying to roll the baby in his walker out of the room, and despite what must be high stress levels, the Internet could not get enough of this family.
+Eventually, a frantic-looking woman barged into the room to corral the kids out of their dad's office.
+The woman grabbed the toddler by the hand while simultaneously trying to roll the baby in his walker out of the room, and despite what must be high stress levels, the Internet could not get enough of the family.
 The clip went viral and launched hilarious memes.